 It is true that society often has an overall ‘standard’ for beauty, but if this doesn’t match your own, then don’t even take it on board!
 I can assure you that not everyone thinks that what popular society deems as a beautiful butt is correct for all individuals.

-So while the below will talk about what is ‘generally accepted’ as features that are considered to be beautiful in a butt, please remember that it is subject to the whims of fashion and in no way set in stone, and people may agree or disagree with the content.
+So while the below will talk about what is ‘generally accepted’ as features that are considered to be beautiful in a butt, please remember that it is subject to the whims of fashion and society’s idea of ‘beauty’ at the time.
+What follows is no way set in stone, and people may agree or disagree with the content.

 You only have to look at the fashion of the 1920’s to see a real-life example of this.
-Back then the ‘flapper’ look was considered fashionable and women would play down their curves with straight-waisted clothing, be flat chested, and actually strive for a ‘look’ of immaturity.
+Back then the ‘flapper’ look was considered fashionable and women would play down their curves with straight-waisted clothing, be flat chested, and actually strive for a ‘look’ of immaturity or masculinity.

 The Ideal Butt is One You’re Confident With

-The standard for beauty can change across cultures and time periods, but one thing does stay constant throughout, and that is the notion that confidence is sexy.
+The standard for beauty definitely changes across cultures and time periods, but one thing does stay constant throughout, and that is the notion that confidence is sexy.
 Being confident and happy with your own butt, and determining your own ‘ideal’ is a must when it comes to cultivating a healthy self-image and being considered beautiful.

 So, What Is Thought of as the Ideal Butt These Days?